No products in the cart.

-Everyone gets up, gets dressed, travels to school…it’s not exactly exciting.
+Everyone gets up, gets dressed, travels to school.
+It’s not exactly exciting.
 So why write about it?
-Ban all mention of the ‘boring B’ words – bed, breakfast and bus trips.
-Think like the movies, the heroes never travel, they just arrive…
+Ban all mention of the boring ‘B’ words: bed, breakfast and bus trips.
+Think like the movies: movie characters never travel, they just arrive.

-Step 7: Exciting Endings
+Step 7: Exciting Endings/Endings with Impact

-Would you tell a joke without knowing the punch line?
-If you want to build to a big climax you have to know where you are heading.
+Would you tell a joke without knowing the punchline?
+If you want to build to a big climax you have to know where you are heading

 Let’s banish rushed endings, or the all-too common ‘It was all a dream’.